Dr. Abkowitz treats patients with multiple myeloma and other blood cancers.

 - Adjunct Professor of Genome Sciences, University of Washington School of Medicine

 - MD: Harvard Medical School, Boston, MA 1977

 - Residency: Internal Medicine, Beth Israel Hospital, Boston, MA 1977-1980

 - Fellowship: Hematology, University of Washington, Seattle, WA 1980-1983

-- Dr. Abkowitz was recognized as a 2013 "Top Doctor" in Seattle Met magazine's annual survey.
+- Dr. Abkowitz was recognized as a 2013 and 2014 "Top Doctor" in Seattle Met magazine's annual survey.

 - Visit PubMed for a full listing of Dr. Abkowitz's journal articles.

-Cancer knows no racial, ethnic, and economic boundaries, she says.
-Abkowitz has worked abroad and travels extensively, an experience she says that lends itself to providing high quality, appropriate care to people from different backgrounds and who can have different views of illness as well as a different perspective on life and death.
+She has worked abroad and travels extensively, often to developing countries—experience that she says lends itself to providing high-quality, appropriate care to people who come from different backgrounds and who may have different views of illness as well as different perspectives on life and death.

 Her laboratory research focuses on the molecular and cellular events that control red cell differentiation, especially how these cells grow and how their differentiation fails in aplastic anemia and myelodysplasia.

 In addition to her clinical practice, Dr. Abkowitz directs the clinical, teaching, and research programs of the Division of Hematology at UW.
 In her role as president of the American Society of Hematology (2013) and a member of the Institute of Medicine, she is involved with research priorities and hematology leadership at a national level.